pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Requirements:

 You must set a prior (denoted as 'p'), which is your prediction of the adaptor contamination rate within your sample.
-In order to estimate your prior, you TEXT HELP TEXT HELP.
+In order to estimate your prior, and therefore set a limit for scythe, you can alter the script below.

-    # say your adapter stars with ACCAGT
+    # Example: given you adapter stars with ACCAGT
     adapt="ACCAGT"
     reads=100000
     fqfile=reads.fq